kurgm/kage-engine/docs/classes/Kage.md

 > **makeGlyph**(`polygons`, `buhin`): `void`

 Renders the glyph of the given name.
-Existing data in `polygons` (if any) are NOT cleared; new glyph is "overprinted".
+Existing data in `polygons` (if any) are NOT cleared; the new glyph is "overprinted".

 #### Parameters